jonbakerlab/beetroot-microcosms/supplemental-code.md

 # daniela-AHS-beetroot-project Supplemental Code
+# Preliminary Steps
-From the nanopore sequencing, we were able to generate separate feature tables (OTU tables) for each flow cell run.
+From the nanopore sequencing, separate feature tables (OTU tables) for each flow cell run were generated.
 To merge the feature tables together, the `feature-table merge` function in the qiime2 conda environment was used.

 ## Convert .txt files to .qza files
 Before merging the feature tables, first they must be converted the .txt tables into compatible .qza files: